+The ICE1 and ICE2 trains look remarkably similar, but where the ICE1 has loco on both ends the ICE2 has one loco and one driving trailer.
 The ICE 1 is the first series of German high-speed trains and one of five in the InterCityExpress family.
 Revenue service at speeds up to 250 km/h started in 1991.
 It was raised to 280 km/h in May 1995 and later reduced to 250 again.
 Today, only a handful of ICE 1 services on the Nuremberg-Ingolstadt high-speed rail line reach 280 km/h.

 Continuous train control

 Linienzugbeeinflussung (or LZB) is a cab signalling and train protection system used on selected German and Austrian railway lines as well as the AVE in Spain.
 In Germany, the system is mandatory on all lines where trains exceed speeds of 160 km/h (200 km/h in Spain), but it is also used on some slower lines to increase capacity.
 The German Linienzugbeeinflussung translates to continuous train control, literally: linear train influencing.
 It is also called linienförmige Zugbeeinflussung.